godaddy/gasket/packages/gasket-plugin-intl/README.md

 ### intlLanguage

-When determining what assets to precache, `intl-plugin` defaults to reading the first language provided in the `accept-language` header.
+When determining what assets to precache, This plugin defaults to reading the first language provided in the `accept-language` header.
 However, you can override this behavior by adding an `intlLanguage` hook.
 The `intlLanguage` hook takes the following parameters: